LegacyManifestRecoveryProject/OrangeFox/README.md

+# OrangeFox Recovery Manifest for OmniROM Sync (6.0 - 12.1)

-# Sync a twrp minimal manifest, patch it for building OrangeFox, and sync the OrangeFox sources
+Sync a twrp minimal manifest, patch it for building OrangeFox, and sync the OrangeFox sources

 ## To fetch the manifest for the first time, follow these steps: ##
 ------------------------------------